San Bernardino Water Quality at a Glance

 Current Water Use Standards:

-• Irrigation timing restrictions to maximize water efficiency
+• Irrigation timing restrictions to maximise water efficiency — typically avoiding midday watering

-• Compliance with state requirements to avoid wasteful water practices
+• Compliance with state requirements prohibiting wasteful water practices (runoff, watering during rain, etc.)

-Current conservation programs and restrictions are available at sbmwd.org or by calling 909-384-5095.
+Current conservation programmes and any active restrictions are available at sbmwd.org or by calling 909-384-5095.
+For active boil water notices or emergency advisories, check our live US boil water tracker.

 Quality News About Your Water